DCoxshall/Hello-Github/README.md

 -Dylan

-Oh damn, now I'm doing pull requests and all that cool shit, I'm basically a pro dev now,
+Oh damn, now I'm doing pull requests and all that cool stuff, I'm basically a pro dev now,
 Also hi Alistair and BrocOllie since you'll both probably end up seeing this at some point.